zSnout/o-li-e-la/src/lib2/README.md

 and the `aside/vocab` extension renders an aside with vocabulary.

 To maximize extensibility, all non-core functionality is provided through extensions.
-The central manager in `lib2`, known as `Slideshow`, is really only responsible for holding extensions together and providing a convenient way to render them.
+The central manager in `lib2`, known as `Exts`, is really only responsible for holding extensions together and providing a convenient way to render them.